microsounds/microsounds.github.io/.src/notes/why-copyleft.md

 <div style="border-right: 2px;" class="aside right">

 By far, the most prominent and egregious example is The Walt Disney Company, who, throughout the 20th century, made billions through the plundering and retelling of [public domain stories and characters][disney].
-Then they paid it forward by successfully lobbying to extend US copyright protections through the [Sonny Bono Act of 1998][sonny-bono], pushing enforcable copyright terms well past the practical limits of human lifespan[^forever], all so no one in this century or the next could ever do the same with Disney's own cultural works.
+Then they paid it forward by successfully lobbying to extend US copyright protections through the [Sonny Bono Act of 1998][sonny-bono], pushing enforceable copyright terms well past the practical limits of human lifespan[^forever], all so no one in this century or the next could ever do the same with Disney's own cultural works.

 [^forever]:

-	As it turned out, extending copyright terms to "forever" wasn't considered constiutional, and "forever minus one day" would be legally difficult to define, so they settled for 120 years for corporate authorship.
+	As it turned out, extending copyright terms to "forever" wasn't considered constitutional, and "forever minus one day" would be legally difficult to define, so they settled for 120 years for corporate authorship.

 	--- [October 7, 1998, Congressional Record Vol. 144, No. 139, pp. H9952][H9952]